ROCm/MITuna/doc/TuningCycle.md

 docker run ${docker_args} ${tuna_docker_name}
 </pre>
-gateway_ip, gateway_port, and gateway_user are the ssh tunneling details for the SQL tuning database server.
+gateway_ip, gateway_port, and gateway_user are the ssh details for bmc / ipmi reset of the tuning machines.

 ## Tuning Steps